Llorx/pacopack/README.md

 PacoPack.OptimizeStrings(milliseconds?);
 ```
 Pac-o-Pack has some pure JS methods to serialize and deserialize strings that are faster than native `Buffer` ones, but up to a point.
 It uses one method or another depending on the string length to work with.
 Pac-o-Pack comes with some generic values for this, but depends on your CPU when is better to use one or another.
 This method will do a test and update those values so the serializer/deserializer is optimized to squeeze your CPU to the max.
 - `milliseconds`: The amount of milliseconds to spend on the optimization.
 This will block the thread this amount of time.
+Defaults to **300**.